This is Part 4 in a series about Collective Data Empowerment. If you want to get the whole series and accompanying tools in an ebook, go here.

 With your new tools and knowledge, you’ll be prepared for the next hike.
 In fact, you’re excited for it!
 You share what you learned with your friends and start hiking with them every weekend.
 The group grows and attracts people of all skill levels and backgrounds.
 Each new member contributes something different to the collective.
 You all become better hikers, equipped, prepared, and confident.
 Each excursion is slightly more challenging than the last.
 Before you know it, you’re an experienced and skilled hiker surrounded by thoroughly capable peers.

 If you’re an expert data practitioner, how can you lead your hidden data workforce through the wilderness?
 If you’re a subject matter expert with less data literacy, what will it take to use data more frequently, more confidently?
 And if you’re a data executive with a mandate to create a data-driven culture, what’s the quickest path out of the dark forest?

-Go for Collective Data Empowerment, the thoughtful combination of tools, practices, and strategies that makes everyone more productive with data.
-Here are some of our favorite examples of Collective Data Empowerment in the enterprise.
+The answer is Collective Data Empowerment: the thoughtful combination of tools, practices, and strategies that makes everyone more productive with data.
+Here are some of our favorite examples of Collective Data Empowerment in enterprise.